 There are definitely some improvements which could be made, such as adding USB power ports and WiFi internet, although these are in my opinion minor issues for an airline which exclusively flies short to mid-haul routes only.

-My Bucharest to Athens flight was again a comfortable, enjoyable flight and I look forward again to the next time I can fly Aegean Airlines again.
+My Bucharest to Athens flight in economy class on the Airbus A320 was again a comfortable, enjoyable flight and I look forward again to the next time I can fly Aegean Airlines again.

 Trip report index